 Outbound Clicks - Outbound clicks measure the number of clicks on ads that take people to properties away from Facebook.

-Pixel Event Parameters - Parameters can be included when tracking standard and custom events with the Facebook pixel, allowing you to provide details of an event.
+Pixel Event Parameters - Parameters can be included when tracking standard and custom events with the Meta pixel, allowing you to provide details of an event.

 Pixel Events - Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization.

-Reach Optimization - Reach optimization allows you to show your Facebook ads to the maximum number of people while using a frequency cap.
+Reach Optimization - To access Reach optimization, use the Awareness objective and "Maximize reach of ads" performance goal.
+Reach optimization allows you to show your Facebook ads to the maximum number of people while using a frequency cap.

 Saved Audience - A saved audience allows a Facebook advertiser to save often-used targeting settings to easily use later.